isarsoft/yolov4-triton-tensorrt/README.md

 - [x] Layer plugin working with trtexec and Triton
 - [x] FP16 optimization
+- [ ] Remove MISH plugin and replace by standard activation layers (see [3b in this blog](https://jkjung-avt.github.io/tensorrt-yolov4/))
 - [ ] INT8 optimization
   - [ ] Implement calibrator
   - [ ] Add support for INT8 in custom layers